 Must employees who work on a covered contract for a short period of time or on an intermittent basis complete E-Verify?

 Can my unit E-Verify someone who may work on a federal contract in the future?

 My unit has many E-Verify contracts.
 May I simply have every employee in the unit complete E-Verify?

 What happens if I do not have a social security number?

 Employees working on a covered federal contract must provide a social security number in order to initiate the E-Verify process.

 If you do not have a social security number, you must still complete the I-9 Form within three days of being hired.
-However, Payroll Services will not submit your information to E-Verify until you obtain a social security number.
+However, the CMUWorks Service Center will not submit your information to E-Verify until you obtain a social security number.
 You may be allowed to work temporarily without a social security number.
 You should work with Human Resources or, if you are a student, the Office of International Education to promptly obtain a social security number.
 Once you receive a social security number, you must return to Payroll to initiate the E-Verify process.